 FRESHMAN CLASS: This class of students plan and carry out social and retention class initiative programs.
+Its membership is made up of Freshman class members only.

-HEALTH AND PHYSICAL ED: This club affords physical education majors and other interested students the opportunity to participate in many phases of physical education programs.
+HEALTH & PHYSICAL ED: This club affords physical education majors and other interested students the opportunity to participate in many phases of physical education programs.
 Members are taught to officiate and render this service to the school's intramural program.

-MOSA CLUB - ADN PROGRAM: This club affords Associate Degree in Nursing majors and other interested students the opportunity to participate in many phases of nursing practices.
+MOSA CLUB-ADN PROGRAM: This club affords Associate Degree in Nursing majors and other interested students the opportunity to participate in many phases of nursing practices.
 Members are taught the different types of nursing careers and compete for regional recognition.